ORNL/curifactory/sphinx/source/getting_started.rst

     experiment code actually runs, taking any necessary inputs from the passed record state and storing any returned outputs back into it.

-Specifying inputs to the stage decorator tells curifactory to search for those keys in the state of the passed record.
+Specifying inputs on the stage decorator tells curifactory to search for those keys in the state of the passed record.
 Those values are then injected into the record call as kwargs.
 Note that the parameter names in the function definition must match the string values of the inputs